VMois/vmois.github.io/_posts/2022-10-15-code-review-tips.md

 ## Conclusion

-If I want to summarize this whole article, I would say that good writing is vital during code review, and it is better to overcommunicate than to under-communicate.
+To summarize this article, I would say that good writing is vital during code review, and learning to communicate coherently is essential.
 Good writing skills become even more critical when you have a remote job where people are not present simultaneously; hence it is harder to clarify things on the spot.

 Hopefully, this article gave some valuable tips about better code reviews.